-- 49. This action has been brought and may properly be maintained on behalf of the Classes proposed herein under the criteria of Michigan Court Rule 3.501. - 50.
-Numerosity Michigan Court Rule 3.501(A)(1)(a).
+49. This action has been brought and may properly be maintained on behalf of the Classes proposed herein under the criteria of Michigan Court Rule 3.501.

+50. Numerosity - Michigan Court Rule 3.501(A)(1)(a).
 The number of members of each of the Classes is so numerous that individual joinder of all members of the Classes is impracticable.
 The precise number of members of the Classes is unknown to Plaintiff, but may be ascertained from the University's records.
-Members of the Classes may be notified of the pendency of this action by recognized, Court-approved notice dissemination methods, which may include U.S. Mail, electronic mail, Internet postings, and/or published notice. - 51.
-Commonality Michigan Court Rule 3.501(A)(1)(b).
-This action involves questions of law and fact common to the Classes, which predominate over any individual questions, including: - a.
-Whether Defendants engaged in the conduct alleged herein; - b.
-Whether there is a difference in value between online distance learning and live in-person instruction; - c.
-Whether the University breached its contracts with Plaintiff and the other
+Members of the Classes may be notified of the pendency of this action by recognized, Court-approved notice dissemination methods, which may include U.S. Mail, electronic mail, Internet postings, and/or published notice.

+51. Commonality - Michigan Court Rule 3.501(A)(1)(b).
+This action involves questions of law and fact common to the Classes, which predominate over any individual questions, including:

-Tuition Class members by retaining the portion of their tuition representing the difference between the value of one half a semester of online distance learning and one half a semester of live in-person instruction in brick and mortar classrooms and by refusing to reduce outstanding charges; - d.
-Whether the University was unjustly enriched by retaining tuition payments and refusing to reduce outstanding charges of Plaintiff and the Tuition Class representing the difference in value of one half a semester of online distance
+- a.
+Whether Defendants engaged in the conduct alleged herein; - Whether there is a difference in value between online distance learning and live in-person instruction; - c.
+Whether the University breached its contracts with Plaintiff and the other Tuition Class members by retaining the portion of their tuition representing the difference between the value of one half a semester of online distance learning and one half a semester of live in-person instruction in brick and mortar classrooms and by refusing to reduce outstanding charges; - d.
+Whether the University was unjustly enriched by retaining tuition payments and refusing to reduce outstanding charges of Plaintiff and the Tuition Class representing the difference in value of one half a semester of online distance learning and one half a semester of live in-person instruction in brick and mortar classrooms; - e.
+Whether the University breached its contracts with Plaintiff and the other members of the Room and Board Class who entered into housing agreements by not reducing outstanding charges or refunding the full prorated amount of housing expenses and whether the University breached its contracts with Plaintiff and the other Class members by not reducing outstanding charges and by retaining costs for food and on-campus dining without providing those services which the costs were intended to cover;

-- learning and one half a semester of live in-person instruction in brick and mortar classrooms; - e.
-Whether the University breached its contracts with Plaintiff and the other members of the Room and Board Class who entered into housing agreements by not reducing charges or refunding them the full prorated amount of their housing expenses when a pandemic prevented them (or the students on whose behalf they paid) from continuing to live on campus safely and whether the University breached its contracts with Plaintiff and the other Class members by not reducing charges and by retaining costs for food and on-campus dining without providing those services which the costs were intended to cover; - f.
-Whether the University was unjustly enriched by not reducing charges and by retaining payments of Plaintiff and the other Room and Board Class members while they (or the students on whose behalf they paid) moved out of their on-campus housing; - g.
-Whether the University breached its contracts with Plaintiff and the other providing the services which the fees were intended to cover; - h.
-Whether the University was unjustly enriched by not reducing charges and by retaining fees of Plaintiff and the other Fee Class members without providing the services which the fees were intended to cover; - Whether certification of any or all the Room and Board Class, Fee Class and/or Tuition Class is appropriate under Michigan Court Rule 3.501;
+- f.
+Whether the University was unjustly enriched by not reducing outstanding charges and by retaining payments of Plaintiff and the other Room and Board Class members while they (or the students on whose behalf they paid) moved out of their on-campus housing; - g.
+Whether the University breached its contracts with Plaintiff and the other Fee Class members by not reducing outstanding charges and by retaining fees without providing the services which the fees were intended to cover; - h.
+Whether the University was unjustly enriched by not reducing outstanding charges and by retaining fees of Plaintiff and the other Fee Class members without providing the services which the fees were intended to cover; - i.
+Whether certification of any or all the Room and Board Class, Fee Class and/or Tuition Class is appropriate under Michigan Court Rule 3.501; - j.
+Whether Class members are entitled to declaratory, equitable, or injunctive relief, and/or other relief; and - k.
+The amount and nature of relief to be awarded to Plaintiff and the other Class members.